DArcMattr/multi-varnish-http-purge/readme.txt

 === Multi-Varnish HTTP Purge ===
-Contributors: Nelson_fss
+Contributors: Nelson_fss, techpriester, Ipstenu, mikeschroder
 Tags: mutli,varnish, purge, cache
-Requires at least: 3.4
+Requires at least: 4.0
-Tested up to: 3.8
+Tested up to: 4.6
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: Apache License, Version 2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-Purge Multiple Varnish Caches when pages are modified.
+Purge Multiple Varnish Caches when post content on your sites are modified.

 == Description ==
 Multi-Varnish HTTP Purge sends a PURGE request to the URL of a page or post on multiple Varnish instances every time it it modified.
 This occurs when editing, publishing, commenting or deleting an item, and when changing themes.